norse/notebooks/mnist_classifiers.md

 <!-- #region id="b7IYU0Bqomb2" -->
 # Training an MNIST classifier

+Norse is a library where you can *simulate* neural networks that are driven by atomic and sparse events **over time**, rather than large and dense tensors *without* time.

-This tutorial introduces the [norse](norse.ai) library by going through the "Hello World" of deep-learning: How to classify hand-written digits.
-Norse is based on the popular pytorch deep-learning library and this is in fact the only requirement you need to build your own models with it.
+Outcomes: This tutorial introduces the "Hello World" task of deep-learning: How to classify hand-written digits using [norse](norse.ai)

+# 1. Installation
 <!-- #endregion -->

 ```python id="wu93JGgT2CJ2"